galiia-islamova/natural_cosmetics_shop_analysis/README.md

 ## 1. Description

 This project analyzes a mock dataset of a natural cosmetics shop, exploring product performance, customer behavior, and sales patterns.
-Using SQL, Python, and Power BI, the analysis identifies key trends, top-selling categories, inventory patterns, and potential growth opportunities.
-The project includes data cleaning, exploratory analysis, visual dashboards, and structured documentation to demonstrate practical data-analysis skills in a retail and cosmetics context.
+Using SQL, Python, and Power BI, the analysis identifies key trends, top-selling categoriesю The project includes data cleaning, exploratory analysis, visual dashboards, and structured documentation to demonstrate practical data-analysis skills in a retail and cosmetics context.

 > ## DISCLAIMER